RobTillaart/TLCBuffer/README.md

 The library is a spin of of the LogicAnalyzer library as it needs to store as much data as possible in limited RAM.

+The library works best for measurements that stay stable for longer times.
+If the measurements fluctuate a lot, the library is not suitable for the job.

 The data elements of the initial version are uint32_t as that matches my needs for now.
 In the future the library will be a template class supporting any data type.

+This library is strongly related to RLCBuffer, that uses run length compression.

 #### Application Measurements